-On the second step (determining whether to adjust the rate upward from \$125), the increase in the cost of living justifies an upward adjustment from \$125 based on the increase in the cost of living for urban areas from March 1996 to when Harrington performed her work.
-The \$196.79 rate that Gilbert proposes for Harrington's work in 2017 is appropriate (and slightly less than the \$197.92 rate indexed to December 2017), and the \$200.78 rate that Gilbert proposes for Harrington's work in 2018 is appropriate (and slightly less than the \$202.34 rate indexed to November 2018).
-On the reasonableness of the hours, none of the work by Harrington appears clerical or secretarial, and none appears excludable as unnecessary.
+On the second step (determining whether to adjust the rate upward from \$125), the increase in the cost of living justifies an upward adjustment from \$125 based on the increase in the cost of living from March 1996 to when Culbertson and Fay performed their work.
+The \$201.58 rate that Arroyo proposes for Culbertson's and Fay's work is appropriate (and slightly less than the \$201.70 rate indexed to December 2018).
+On the reasonableness of the hours, none of the work by Culbertson or Fay appears clerical or secretarial, and none appears excludable as unnecessary.
 See Doc.
-25-1.
+24 at 9-10.
 The number of hours is reasonable.

-Using the requested number of hours and rate, attorney's fees of \$4826.15 are appropriate.
+Using the requested number of hours and rate, attorney's fees of \$3709.06 are appropriate.

-Because Gilbert is eligible and her requested attorney's fees are reasonable, the Court grants the motion for EAJA fees, Doc.
-25; awards her \$4826.15 in attorney's fees; and directs the Clerk of Court to enter judgment in favor of Shirena L. Gilbert and against the Commissioner in the amount of \$4826.15.
-The Court leaves to the Commissioner's discretion whether to accept Gilbert's assignment of EAJA fees to Harrington after determining if Gilbert owes a federal debt.
+Because Arroyo is eligible and his requested attorney's fees are reasonable, the Court grants the motion for EAJA fees, Doc.
+24; awards him \$3709.06 in attorney's fees; and directs the Clerk of Court to enter judgment in favor of Reimanuel Carrasquillo Arroyo and against the Commissioner in the amount of \$3709.06.
+The Court leaves to the Commissioner's discretion whether to accept Arroyo's assignment of EAJA fees to Culbertson after determining if Arroyo owes a federal debt.
 See Doc.
-25-2.
+24-1.

-Ordered in Jacksonville, Florida, on December 26, 2018.
+Ordered in Jacksonville, Florida, on April 4, 2019.